morganmachulsky/music-final/README.md

 To utilize the script, open the "STA215-machulsky.R" file that contains my code for the findings, and the "final.csv" file that contains my dataset

 # Data
-The data collected was songs from 1990-2023 that peaked at number one for most weeks.
-I gathered data by analyzing the streams of the songs from popular music streaming services, such as spotify.
-I took note of the length of each song and converted it into seconds, as well as, the tempo of thr song using beats per minute (BPM).
-I also catergorized each song into possible genres, such as rap, pop, and hip hop.
+The data collected was 120 songs from 1990-2023 that peaked at number one for most weeks.
+Using a purposeful sample, I gathered data by analyzing the streams of the songs from popular music streaming services, such as spotify.
+I took note of the length of each song and converted it into seconds, as well as the tempo of the song using beats per minute (BPM).
+I also categorized each song into possible genres, such as rap, pop, and hip hop.

 # Operalization
 The concept of streams was operationalized through a quantitative variable counting the total number of times a song has been streamed on Spotify.